 Unlike the riffle shuffle, the wash shuffle has remained largely unstudied in literature.
-The only attempt to probabilistically model the wash shuffle that we have been able to find is in an unpublished manuscript (White, 2019).
+The only attempt to probabilistically model the wash shuffle that we have been able to find is in an unrefereed arXiv manuscript (White, 2019).
 In this manuscript, three probabilistic models are proposed, in order of increasing complexity:

-Shuffling Process A: Cards begin by occupying spaces 1 through n, where n is the total number of cards.
-At each step, a random card is chosen, and either moves one step to the left, one step to the right, or stays in place, with probabilities of ¼, ¼ and ½ respectively.
+Shuffling Process A: Cards begin by occupying positions 1 through n, where n is the total number of cards.
+At each step, a random card is chosen, and either moves one step to the left, one step to the right, or stays in place, with probabilities of 0.25, 0.25 and 0.50 respectively.
 If a card moves to an occupied position, it is inserted into the pile of cards currently there at a random position.
+For example, suppose that to start this process, the card in position 10 moves one space to the right.
+The moving card would then join the card already at position 11, and would be placed either above or below that card at random.
+In the next step, another card is chosen at random.
+If, for example, the card at position 12 was chosen and then moves one step to the left, it would then be placed in a random spot amongst the two cards currently at position 11.
+On the other hand, suppose the card at position 9 was chosen and then moves one step to the right.
+It would then be placed in the empty space at position 10.
 This is repeated for some specified number of steps, and then all piles are gathered together in order.

-Shuffling Process B: Cards again begin by occupying spaces 1 through n.
-At each step, every card moves a random number of spaces to the right according to independent geometric random variables, and then every card moves a random number of spaces to the left according to the same distribution.
-When cards enter an occupied position, they are merged with the cards already there by a GSR shuffle.
-This is repeated for some specified number of steps, and then all piles are gathered together in order.
+Shuffling Process B: Cards again begin by occupying positions 1 through n.
+At each step, every card moves a random number of spaces to the right according to independent geometric random variables, and then every card moves a random number of spaces to the left, again according to independent geometric random variables. [still working on this]This is repeated for some specified number of steps, and then all piles are gathered together in order.

 Shuffling Process C: This is a generalization of Shuffling Process A into multiple dimensions.
-For some number of dimensions d, cards begin by occupying arbitrary vertices in a d-dimensional grid.
-At each step, choose a random card.
-With probability ½, it remains at its current vertex; otherwise, with equal probability it will move to any neighboring vertex.
-If a card moves to an occupied position, it is merged with the cards already there at a random position.
+For some number of dimensions d, the n cards begin by occupying arbitrary vertices in a d-dimensional grid, with each dimension having length n.
+For example, suppose that d=2 and n=52.
+Then, the grid is of size 52 x 52, with positions that can be indexed e.g. by their row and column, such as (1,1) for the position that is at the top-left of the grid.
+At each step, a random card is chosen.
+With probability 0.5, it remains at its current vertex; otherwise, with equal probability it will move to any neighboring vertex.
+For example, for a card at the (1,1) position, the neighboring vertices are (1,2) and (2,1); for a card at the (2,2) position, the neighboring vertices are (2,1), (2,3), (1,2) and (3,2).
+If a card moves to an occupied position, it is merged with the cards already there, in a random position among those cards..
 This is repeated for some specified number of steps, and then all piles are gathered together in order.